vaishnav98/ThirdEye/README.md

 # ThirdEye
-The collective git repository for the Third Eye Workshop hosted by IET-CET for Drishti
+The collective git repository for the Third Eye Workshop hosted by IET-CET for Drishti.